tommybobbins/potential-winner/README.md

 Based on a t3.nano which has 500MB of memory, this can lead to OOMs when performing a yum install.
 Added a temporary swapfile to work around this in the userdata.sh.

+## Interview Mode
-Has a nasty trick to fill up the disk space, this is as a training exercise to see if an engineer can detect this and what they do about it.
+This has as a training exercise mode to see if an engineer can detect why Wordpress is broken and what they do about it in a paired programming exercise.
 This is set with the break_wordpress value in variables.tf